 The evidence for the neurological benefits of skill training, aerobic exercise, and resistance training come from a wide variety of studies with varied results.
 While a full overview would be overwhelming here, it is worth reviewing just a few of those findings, especially as they relate to Parkinson’s, dementia, and the effects of aging on the brain.

 Exercise interventions in individuals with Parkinson’s Disease demonstrate that goal-based motor skill training allows patients to become more cognitively engaged in learning movements that were previously considered automatic.
 One study in which subjects with early-stage Parkinson’s were “forced” to pedal stationary tandem bicycles at a rate 30% higher than their preferred one found that the combination of cognitive engagement and aerobic exercise led to improved automatic manual dexterity and increased activity in those regions of the brain involved in automatic control.

-In a separate study of nursing home residents with dementia, progress towards the goals based on performance of basic activities of daily living were measured relative to three different exercise approaches: skill based, traditional simulation, and regular care (the control group).
+In a separate study of nursing home residents with dementia, progress towards the goals based on the performance of basic activities of daily living was measured relative to three different exercise approaches, which are: skill-based, traditional simulation, and regular care (the control group).
 While significant differences were found in both groups with therapeutic interventions, the largest improvement was observed in the skill training group.

 Nor can the effects of strength training be overlooked.
 A study of the physiological effects of resistance training found that neural adaptations to strength training encompass corticospinal excitability and inhibition.
 Though, the response did vary by the type of training and target muscles.

 In a discussion before the U.S. Senate Subcommittee on Retirement and Aging, Arthur Kramer of the Beckman Institute and Department of Psychology at the University of Illinois stated unequivocally that, “exercise training positively influences cognition.”